 SeaLegacy is an organization dedicated to promoting the protection of the world's oceans through storytelling.
 Cristina's work has been published in hundreds of publications, including National Geographic Magazine, McLean's and TIME.

 In 2010 Mittermeier was awarded the Mission Award from the North American Nature Photography Association (NANPA) and the Smithsonian Conservation Photographer of the Year Award.
 In 2016 she received the Imaging Award for Photographers who Give Back.
 She is a member of the World Photographic Academy.
-Cristina is a Sony Artisan of Imagery, and was recently recognized as one of the World’s top 40 Most Influential Outdoor Photographers by Outdoor Magazine.
+Cristina is a Sony Artisan of Imagery, is recognized as one of the World’s top 40 Most Influential Outdoor Photographers by Outdoor Magazine and was named one of National Geographic's 2018 Adventurers of the Year.

 Cristina has three adult children, John, Michael and Juliana; all of whom are passionate about nature.